shankie-codes/arts-impact-data-tech-spec/solutions/2-adds-input-form.md

   * Participant information (a single "row" per participant with the following information)
     * Gender
     * Age
     * Result.
+This *result* section forms the core of the performance data against which most reporting and analysis will be performed.
 Suggest a set of generic indicators to indicate how the person performed relative to the desired outcomes, e.g.:
       1. Did not meet
       2. Partially met
       3. Met
       4. Exceeded
       5. Significantly exceeded
-      This *result* section forms the core of the performance data against which most reporting and analysis will be performed.
     * Other socioeconomic indicators if required
+* Build "my data portal"
+  * Show existing submissions
+  * Edit existing submissions
+  * Edit contact details
+  * Edit details for "my organisation"

 \* The exceptions are the [Outcomes](../master/mocked-api/outcomes.json) and [Artforms](../master/mocked-api/artforms.json) objects.
 These objects exist in order to help group the projects, and so need to be centrally managed by the project adminstrator to ensure data normality.